HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

 export { characters } from './characters.js';
 export { locations } from './locations.js';
 export { events } from './events.js';
-export { relationships } from './relationships.js';
+// export { relationships } from './relationships.js'; // Optional: only if not deriving
 export { objects } from './objects.js';
 export { spycraftEntries } from './spycraftEntries.js';
 export { chapters } from './chapters.js';